dynamicpdf-api/php-client/README.md

 ## Installation

 Use Composer to install the client library.
+You can also download a zip file that you can use to install the client library manually.

 ### Composer